FreeBSD: How To Add, Delete Or Modify Users

 1. Get back to the initial prompts to change user info

-sudo vipw
+sudo chpass username2. vipw

-allowing you to directly edit these values on each user.
+sudo vipwThis will open a text file using vim allowing you to directly edit these values on each user.

 3. pw